 - Completed your BA studies by the start of the grant

-- Five years of substantial professional experience (prior to August 2022)
+- at least five years of full-time professional experience (prior to August 2023)

 - Interest in the policy aspects of your respective field of specialization

 - Demonstrated leadership qualities and a record of public service

 - Completed your online application, including two reference letters

 - Are proficient in English/successful TOEFL exam – include your most recent TOEFL score, if you have it.
 If you don’t have it, you can still apply—the Embassy will arrange testing for you if you are selected as one of the final candidates.

 - Human and Institutional Capacity: